indrarahul/indrarahul-codes/_posts/2020-07-24-google-summer-of-code.md

 ## Problem

-The growth of distributed services introduces a challenge to properly monitor their status and reduce operational costs.”
+"The growth of distributed services introduces a challenge to properly monitor their status and reduce operational costs.”

-Tools in use :-
+The current monitoring system makes use of following tools :-
 - ElasticSearch
 - Kafka
 - Grafana